Editor’s Note: This marketing infographic is part of our 25 part series.

 Without controlling a granular level of keywords and search terms, your PPC campaigns could end up having something like a 132:1 search term to keyword ratio.
 No bueno.

-Avoid the Iceberg Effect and shoot for a 1:1 search term to keyword ratio by setting up SKAGs in your account.
+Avoid the Iceberg Effect.
+Shoot for a 1:1 search term to keyword ratio by setting up SKAGs in your account.

 Something like this will get you that 1:1 ratio:

-In our PPC agency, we follow these four standard steps when managing our clients’ AdWords accounts:
+In our PPC agency, we follow these four standard steps when managing our clients’ Google Ads accounts:

 We do this each and every week to make sure our account management is up to par with our client goals.

-The conversion magic happens beyond the initial click from your AdWords campaign.
+The conversion magic happens beyond the initial click from your Google Ads campaign.

 The ultimate conversion goal is to get your target visitors to convert on your landing pages and opt into your offers there.